 As part of the Harmful Algal Bloom Monitoring Program, the Inspection and Protection Division collects samples of algal blooms and submits them to laboratories for algae species determination and nutrient and toxin concentrations.

-The Inspection and Protection Division was fortunate to receive funding for two innovative projects that will begin in 2016.
-These initiatives will be implemented in conjunction with Cayuga County Soil and Water Conservation District (SWCD) and the watershed municipalities.
+The Inspection and Protection Division was fortunate to receive funding for two innovative projects that began in 2016.
+These initiatives were implemented in conjunction with Cayuga County Soil and Water Conservation District (SWCD) and the watershed municipalities.